itsharshitrwt/GearValue/README.md

 # Requirements

-Python 3.x
+Python 3.x,
-Flask
-NumPy
-pandas
-scikit-learn
+Flask,
+NumPy,
+pandas,
+scikit-learn,

 # Installation
-Clone the repository: git clone <URL>
+* Clone the repository: git clone <URL>
-Install dependencies: pip install -r requirements.txt Run the application: python app.py
+* Install dependencies: pip install -r requirements.txt
+* Run the application: python app.py

 # Usage
-Open a web browser and navigate to localhost.
+Open a web browser and navigate to localhost,
-Enter the odometer reading and purchase year of the vehicle Click "Predict" to get the predicted price.
+Enter the odometer reading and purchase year of the vehicle, Click "Predict" to get the predicted price.